isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   ... | nothing  = {! !}
 ```

-In the case that `result` is nothing, we know that our recursive call failed,
+In the case that `result` is `ctor:nothing`, we know that our recursive call failed,
 and thus that $n - 2$ is not even.
 Therefore, we too should return `ctor:nothing`.
 Similarly for the `ctor:just` case: